 Tuition and Fees

 Saint Mary’s University of Minnesota reserves the right to revise tuition payment policies at any time.
-Should this occur, current students will be notified prior to the effective date of the changes.
+Should this occur, students will be notified prior to the effective date of the changes.

 A non-refundable technology fee is charged each semester at time of registration.
 The fee covers such technology enhancements as updated online course delivery systems, more student technical services, web-based course registration, computer and database access from on and off-campus, expansion of digital media production services, and updated digital security systems.
 Students that drop all courses during the drop period will have the technology fee refunded within 14 business days.